hexian000/kcptun-libev/README.md

 ## Tunables

 Some tunables are the same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
-Here is some hints:
+Here are some hints:

 - "kcp.sndwnd", "kcp.rcvwnd":
 	1. Should be tuned according to RTT.
-	2. For enthusiasts, start an idle client with loglevel > 5 and wait 1 minute to check the theoretical bandwidth of current window values.
+	2. For enthusiasts, you can start an idle client with loglevel > 5 and wait 1 minute to check the theoretical bandwidth of current window values.
 	3. On systems with very little memory, you may need to reduce it to save memory.
 - "kcp.nodelay": Default to 1.
-- "kcp.interval": Since we have "kcp.flush", you can set this relatively longer than other implementations.
+- "kcp.interval":
+	1. Since we run KCP differently, the recommended value is longer than the previous implementation.
+This will save some CPU power.
+	2. This option is not intended for traffic shaping.
+For Linux, check out [CAKE](https://www.bufferbloat.net/projects/codel/wiki/Cake/) and [sqm-scripts](https://github.com/tohojo/sqm-scripts) instead.
 - "kcp.resend": Disabled by default.
 - "kcp.nc": Enabled by default.